-9. Payments to co-opted Members of Principal Councils, National Park Authorities and Fire & Rescue Authorities7
+9. Payments to Co-opted Members of Principal Councils, National Park Authorities and Fire & Rescue Authorities7

 - 9.1 The Panel has determined that a daily/half daily fee is appropriate remuneration for the important role undertaken by co-opted members of authorities with voting rights (this includes the co-opted member from a Town or Community council).
 The level of payments is equivalent to the current daily rates for chairs and members of the Welsh Government's Band 2 sponsored bodies.
-The Panel notes there has been no uplift in these payment levels across such bodies since 2010. - 9.2 Principal councils, NPAs and FRAs can decide on the maximum number of days in any one year for which co-opted members may be paid. - 9.3 The determinations are set out below:
+The Panel notes there has been no uplift in these payment levels across such bodies since 2010. - 9.2 Principal councils, NPAs and FRAs can decide on the maximum number of days in any one year for which co-opted members may be paid.
+Recognising the important role that co-opted members have, payment must be made for preparation time, committee and other types of meetings as well as other activities, including training, as set out in Determination 31. - 9.3 The determinations are set out below and principal councils, NPAs and FRAs must tell co-opted members the name of the appropriate officer who will provide them with the information required for their claims; and make the appropriate officer aware of the range of payments that should be made.

-Determination 38: Principal councils, NPAs and FRAs must pay the following fees to co-opted members (Table 6) (who have voting rights).
+Determination 30: Principal councils, NPAs and FRAs must pay the following fees to co-opted members who have voting rights (Table 7).